-So how do you tackle this problem of winter weeds?
-We've got some advice for you.
+So, how do you tackle this problem of winter weeds?
+We've got plenty of advice for you on how to kill winter weeds.

 White clover stands out in a dormant Bermuda lawn.
 This plant needs both pre- and post-emergent herbicide treatments for control.
 Photo by Kevin Kilgore, Regional Manager.